 King Solomon, the out-of-wedlock son of David, was once asked by the Lord to request for that one thing he desired most - so says the Holy Bible in the book of 2nd Chronicles.
 I can imagine the excitement that boiled up in King Solomon as he contemplated on what to ask from the Owner of the Universe.

-"Should I ask of me to meet the woman of my dreams somewhere out there tomorrow?
+"Should I ask for a chance to meet the woman of my dreams somewhere out there tomorrow?
 Or should I ask for financial breakthroughs in the business I am trying to establish as a side-hustle?"

 Surprisingly, or perhaps knowingly, King Solomon didn't ask for any material possession.
 Instead he asked for wisdom and knowledge.
 He must have understood that the renown that riches and beauty confer is fleeting and frail.
 And that mental excellence is a splendid and a lasting possession.

 Being a faithful God, the Lord conferred Solomon with wisdom and knowledge.
 And that eventually made Solomon a man of wealth and honour.
 To this day, he is still recognized as one of the wealthiest men in the crowded canvas of human history.